 nats-server v0.8.0, there is no hard limit on the maximum number of subjects.

-NATS implements what is commonly referred to as "at-most-once" delivery.
-This means that messages are guaranteed to arrive intact, in order from a given publisher, but not across different publishers.
-NATS does everything required to remain on and provide a dial-tone.
+NATS Core Server, simply referred to as NATS Server, offers "at-most-once" delivery.
+This means messages are guaranteed to arrive intact, in order from a given publisher, but not across different publishers.
+NATS does everything required to remain available and provide a dial-tone.
 However, if a subscriber is problematic or goes offline it will not receive messages, as the basic NATS platform is a simple pub-sub transport system that offers only TCP reliability.

 To gracefully shutdown an asynchronous subscriber so that any outstanding MsgHandlers have a chance to complete outstanding work, call sub.Unsubscribe().
 There is a Go routine per subscription.
 These will be cleaned up on Unsubscribe(), or upon connection teardown.